boundary/meter-plugin-apache-tomcat/README.md

 - Written in pure Lua/Luvit (embedded in `boundary-meter`) therefore **no dependencies** are required.
 - Metrics are collected via HTTP requests, therefore **all OSes** should work (tested on **Debian-based Linux** distributions).

-#### Boundary Meter Versions V4.0 or later
+### Boundary Meter Versions V4.0 or later

-- To install new meter go to Settings->Installation or [see instructons|https://help.boundary.com/hc/en-us/sections/200634331-Installation].
+- To install new meter go to Settings->Installation or [see instructons](https://help.boundary.com/hc/en-us/sections/200634331-Installation).
-- To upgrade the meter to the latest version - [see instructons|https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter].
+- To upgrade the meter to the latest version - [see instructons](https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).

-#### Tomcat server must be configured to run the **manager app**

 ### Plugin Setup

+#### Tomcat Server Configuration
 The Boundary Tomcat Server plugin depends on the manager app module for collecting metrics.
 The sections below provide the procedures to enable and configure the server-stats module.

 ##### Install the Tomcat Manager Webapp: